 Starting conversations about mental health

-Talking about ‘mental health’ can be difficult.
+Talking about 'mental health' can be difficult.
 However, we all know how it feels to be tired, stressed or experiencing low moods.
-You don’t have to have a mental illness to experience mental ill-health.
-There is still a huge amount of stigma attached to the subject and we aim to break this stigma down through conversations and activities.
+You don't have to have a mental illness to experience mental ill-health.
+There is still a huge amount of stigma attached to the subject and we aim to break this stigma down through conversations, activities and providing resources.

 Feeding back to service providers